volution/z-run/documentation/readme.md

 in the [documentation/licensing](./documentation/licensing) folder.

-If someone requires the sources and/or documentation to be released under a different license, please send an email to the authors, stating the licensing requirements, accompanied with the reasons and other details; then, depending on the situation, the authors might release the sources and/or documentation under a different license.
+If someone requires the sources and/or documentation to be released under a different license, please email the authors, stating the licensing requirements, accompanied by the reasons and other details; then, depending on the situation, the authors might release the sources and/or documentation under a different license.